UUA Test Prep

 Mechanical Abilities

-Gears, pulleys, levers, fluid dynamics, basic physics.
+Gears, pulleys, levers, fluid behavior, basic physics.
 If gear A turns clockwise, which way does gear D turn?
 That kind of thing.

 Study Guide →Practice Test →